oslabs-beta/rediSphere/README.md

 Sessions and user accounts are stored in a MongoDB database.

-Credentials for accessing the Redis database to be monitored are collected from the user through CacheApp's account creation and connection flow.
+Credentials for accessing the Redis database to be monitored are collected from the user through rediSphere's account creation and connection flow.

-A note on security: CacheApp **HIGHLY** recommends creating a specific Redis user account restricted to read-access only for your database.
+A note on security: rediSphere **HIGHLY** recommends creating a specific Redis user account restricted to read-access only for your database.
 The ONLY permissions necessary for the app to function is access to the INFO command, but if you supply credentials with more privileges, there's always the chance that bad actors could use the monitoring service to gain access to your cache data.
 Be smart, and take the extra couple minutes to create a limited-permissions account to use specifically for monitoring.

 ## Dashboard & Features

-To start monitoring your Redis database, create a user account on the sign-in page, and provide your Redis credentials to give CacheApp access to your Redis instance.
+To start monitoring your Redis database, create a user account on the sign-in page, and provide your Redis credentials to give rediSphere access to your Redis instance.

-The main CacheApp dashboard displays the enabled performance charts in customizable widget boxes:
+The main rediSphere dashboard displays the enabled performance charts in customizable widget boxes:

 [Show Image](https://addalinktoscreenshot.com/image.png)